Docs Menu

 • You can't write to your cluster while a backup restore is in progress for that cluster.

-• You must restore the backup to a cluster running either the same major release version, or the next higher one.
+• You can restore a backup only to a cluster running either the same major release version, or the next higher one.
 Atlas doesn't support restoring to older versions.

 Available in M10+ Clusters.